-Spirit Air is the airline that seems to invite everyone to hate it, partly because of doublespeak press releases that accompany every customer-unfriendly move.
-Here’s the one they put up when announcing new bag fees.
+Spirit Airlines is the airline that seems to invite everyone to hate it, partly because of doublespeak press releases that accompany every customer-unfriendly move.
+Here’s the one they put up at the beginning of the decade when first announcing new bag fees.

 “In order to continue reducing fares even further and offering customers the option of paying only for the services they want and use rather than subsidizing the choices of others, the low fare industry innovator is also progressing to the next phase of unbundling with the introduction of a charge to carry on a bag and be boarded first onto the airplane.”

 Interpretation: “We will now charge every single passenger who brings any kind of luggage a hefty fee.
 You will pay us this on top of the price of your ticket whether you check a bag or carry it on.”

 They even call it “Bare Fare.”
 They’re proud of the fact you get nothing for your ticket except a cramped luck-of-the-draw seat.
 You will pay dearly for anything beyond that, from a drink of water to a seat assignment.
 And yes, Spirit Airlines makes it extremely difficult to fly somewhere and spend the night without adding on more charges each way for baggage fees.
 That’s part of the reason Consumer Reports ranked them as the worst airline in America and why they show up at the bottom of the heap in most traveler surveys too when it comes to fees, cabin comfort, and customer satisfaction.

 There’s only a knee’s worth of room between seats on Spirit flights, but if you can fit what you have under the seat in front of you (short people rejoice!), then you can still bring the bag on without a fee.
 It has to be a tiny bag that fits under the seat though, which they define in very strict terms.